noelleirvin/blog/public/posts/on-stewardship.md

 ### The Temptation of Money
 > "No one can serve two masters, for either he will hate the one and love the other, or he will be devoted to the one and despise the other.
 You cannot serve God and money."
 [Matthew 6:24](https://biblehub.com/esv/matthew/6.htm)

-> "But those who desire to be rich fall into temptation, into a snare, into many senseless and harmful desires that plunge people into ruin and destruction.
-For the love of money is a root of all kinds of evils.
-It is through this craving that some have wandered away from the faith and pierced themselves with many pangs."
-[1 Timothy 6:9-10](https://biblehub.com/esv/1_timothy/6.htm)

-By accumulating wealth, an individual can find a sense of accomplishment, pride, security, and self-worth.
-For a Christian this is subtly, but incredibly, dangerous.
-To allow anything to take God's place as your providence, security, and identity is perhaps the most insidious of evils.
+Jesus uses the word "master" to describe the role that God, or money, can play.
+Consider the implications.
+A master has absolute authority over their servant.
+The servant is entirely submitted to their master's will, and to it subjects all other desires and priorities.
+In making this comparison between God and money, Jesus is clearly warning against allowing for money to assume a role in our lives that only God should take.

 This is what the bible calls an idol.
 Something or someone that assumes a role in your life which ought to be filled by God.
+Jesus knows that the human heart is tempted to look at money, and derive from it a sense of self-value or security.
+For a Christian this is incredibly dangerous.
+To allow anything to take God's place as your providence, security, and identity is perhaps the most insidious of evils.
+This is the temptation of money, and it goes by another name, greed.

+Jesus' teaching on greed in Luke chapter 12 is perhaps one of the most enlightening passages on the subject.

+> "Someone in the crowd said to him, 'Teacher, tell my brother to divide the inheritance with me.'
+But he said to him, 'Man, who made me a judge or arbitrator over you?'
+And he said to them, 'Take care, and be on your guard against all covetousness, for one’s life does not consist in the abundance of his possessions.'"
+[Luke 12:13-15](https://biblehub.com/esv/luke/12.htm)

+Jesus was teaching a crowd, and someone came up to him and said, "Teacher, tell my brother to divide the inheritance with me."
+To which Jesus essentially responds, "my role in this world is not to settle estate disputes."
+Then, immediately he warns against greed.
+There are a few key observations to make here.

+First, who is the man asking the question?
+In that time period, in that region, the first born son frequently inherited the entirety (or vast majority) of his father's estate.
+The purpose of this law was to ensure the continued prosperity of the family, through the first born son.
+The man asking Jesus the question must be a younger brother, whose older brother has just inherited (or will, shortly) his father's estate.
+If he is coming to Jesus with this request, it's reasonably safe to assume he has already (fruitlessly) made this request of his brother.

+Jesus denies his request, and then warns against greed, "Take care, and be on your guard against all covetousness, for one’s life does not consist in the abundance of his possessions."
+Why?
+Because he's identified the problem is not truly the estate, but is within the heart of this man (and likely his family).
+Greed.

+Second, in his warning against greed, Jesus tells them to "Take care" and "be on your guard".
+This language indicates a necessary vigilance, a watchfulness.
+Why?
+Because he knows that greed is sneaky, and very often the human heart is unaware of its infestation.
+This characteristic of greed is somewhat unique.
+Pride, lust, envy, gluttony, wrath, and sloth do not hide themselves from their host in the same way greed does.

+- All covetousness, the parable and examples Jesus gives
+- how it manifests for the wealthy
+- how it manifests for the poor

-Do you garner a greater sense of security from your net worth than from knowing God's sovereignty, power, and goodness?
+# Do you garner a greater sense of security from your net worth than from knowing God's sovereignty, power, and goodness?
 Do you derive your self-worth more from your socioeconomic status than from Christ calling you, by name, into a relationship with himself?

-The simplest way to reveal the answers to these questions is to look at your use of money ([Matthew 6:21](https://biblehub.com/james/1-17.htm)).
+# The simplest way to reveal the answers to these questions is to look at your use of money ([Matthew 6:21](https://biblehub.com/james/1-17.htm)).
 Is it difficult to think about giving a full tithe?
 Do you budget more for luxuries and comfort than for serving the lost and least?

 ### The Goodness of Money
 What is the Christian's purpose?
 When the Pharisees asked Jesus what the greatest commandment of the Law was, he replied "You shall love the Lord your God with all your heart and with all your soul and with all your mind.
 This is the great and first commandment.
 And a second is like it, You shall love your neighbor as yourself."
 Put simply, love God and love people.